 - Your employment must be continuous.
 There must be no break in employment between your old employment and your new employment which made you eligible to be a member of the Teachers' Pension System, and - You must request the transfer of your service credit within one year of becoming a member of the Teachers' Pension System.
-To request a transfer of your service you must file an Election to Transfer Service from a Local Retirement of Pension System to the Maryland State Retirement and Pension System (Form 37.26), and - You must transfer from your previous system and deposit into the Teachers' Pension System the total accumulated contributions to your credit in your previous system within one year of becoming a member of the Teachers' Pension System.
+To request a transfer of your service you must file an Election to Transfer Service from a Local Retirement or Pension System to the Maryland State Retirement and Pension System (Form 37.26), and - You must transfer from your previous system and deposit into the Teachers' Pension System the total accumulated contributions to your credit in your previous system within one year of becoming a member of the Teachers' Pension System, and any additional amounts required to be paid.